-Anyone who is at risk of HIV infection should make sure that they are tested for HIV, so that they can be certain that they don’t place other people at risk of getting infected with HIV and so that treatment can be started as early as possible as this has been shown to result in better health outcomes and can dramatically reduce the risk of passing on HIV.
+Anyone who is at risk of HIV infection should make sure that they are tested for HIV, so that they can be certain that they don’t place other people at risk of getting infected with HIV.
+Treatment should be started as early as possible as this has been shown to result in better health outcomes and dramatically reduces the risk of passing on HIV.

-If you think you have been very recently exposed to HIV, you may want to consider taking Post Exposure Prophylaxis (PEP).
-PEP is a combination of drugs taken for one month that can sometimes prevent HIV from taking hold after a person has been exposed to the virus.
+If you think you have been very recently exposed to HIV, you may want to consider taking post exposure prophylaxis (PEP).
+PEP is a combination of drugs taken for one month that can prevent HIV from taking hold after a person has been exposed to the virus.
 It is important to commence PEP as soon as possible after the exposure, and PEP must be started within 72 hours (3 days).
 PEP drugs often have side effects and they are not suitable for everyone.

 Find out about PEP by calling the PEP Information Line on 1800 737 669.